determined-ai/determined/docs/reference/config/master-config-reference.rst

             is ``5m``.

 -  ``checkpoint_storage``: Specifies where model checkpoints will be stored.
-This can be overridden on a per-experiment basis in the :ref:`experiment-config-reference`.
+This can be overridden on a per-experiment basis in the :ref:`experiment-configuration`.
 A checkpoint contains the architecture and weights of the model being trained.
 Determined currently supports several kinds of checkpoint storage, ``gcs``, ``hdfs``, ``s3``, ``azure``, and ``shared_fs``, identified by the ``type`` subfield.